Witty-31-06/ChatApp/README.md

 # ChatApp
-A ChatApp made from scratch in Rust
+A ChatApp made from scratch in Python